 - Zimmer Biomet

-The second-largest player in the dental implant market is Straumann.
-Similar to Nobel Biocare, Straumann is a Swiss company that develops dental implants, biomaterials, and instruments for dental procedures.
-In addition, the Straumann also provides a wide range of services to dental practitioners around the globe, such as dental lab finder, and its marketing toolbox.
+Straumann replaced Envista in 2019 as the leader of the overall dental implant market and remained the leader in 2020.
+The Swiss company develops dental implants, biomaterials, and instruments for dental procedures.
+In addition, Straumann also provides a wide range of services to dental practitioners around the globe, such as dental lab finder, and its marketing toolbox.

 Based on our market analysis, Straumann has performed considerably well in the U.S. dental implant fixture, final abutment and instrument kits markets.
 It also managed to acquire a small market share of the treatment planning software and surgical guides segments.
-Overall, Straumann is expected to continue growing by pursuing strategic partnerships within the dental implant market.
+Financial reports from the second quarter of 2020 indicated that Straumann was weathering the COVID-19 crisis better than its competitors.
+Looking to the future, Straumann is in a good position to recover quickly and maintain its market presence.

 3. Dentsply Sirona

-The third leading competitor in the US dental implant market is Dentsply Sirona.
+The third leading competitor in the U.S. dental implant market is Dentsply Sirona.
 In contrast to Straumann and Med Biocare, it is a US-based company that offers a comprehensive line of dental implants, materials, surgery instruments, and various restorative solutions.
-In an overview of the dental industry, Dentsply Sirona ranks among the top competitors in 6 out of 9 dental markets.
+In an overview of the global dental implants industry, Dentsply Sirona ranks among the top competitors in 6 out of 9 dental markets.

 In the last decade, Dentsply Sirona went through great deal mergers and acquisitions in order to acquire its strong market positioning.
 For instance, in 2016, Dentsply Sirona acquired MIS Implants, an Israeli company with a leading position in the value implant segment.
 The company’s decision was driven by the growing popularity of the value implant segment.

-Similar to Zimmer Biomet, BioHorizons held around 7% of the overall dental implant market in 2018 and shared its spot with another dental implant company, Implant Direct.
+Similar to Zimmer Biomet, BioHorizons held a little over 8% of the overall dental implant market in 2020.
 Because the implant market is largely dominated by premium products, BioHorizons’ share in the value segment translates into a smaller portion of the overall U.S. implant market.

 However, the company’s higher price point, relative to other value implant brands, has contributed to its leading revenue share.
 Moreover, as the value segment is expected to demonstrate relatively high growth, BioHorizons is expected to experience significant growth in terms of future sales.

-HIOSSEN is the seventh notable player in the dental implant market.
+HIOSSEN was the sixth-leading competitor in the dental implant and final abutment market in 2020.
 It was founded in 2006 and is the North American subsidiary of a bigger corporation, Osstem Implant.
 Similar to the rest of the companies on the list, HIOSSEN manufactures dental implants, biomaterial and different solutions for dental surgery procedures.

 The eighth spot on our list belongs to MegaGen, an Asian-born company that also aims for a share of the dental implant space in the USA.
 After separating from one of the bigger players, Straumann Group, it developed its own global market strategy and became an independent dental solutions provider.